Confirmed sponsors and exhibitors We are incredibly grateful for your support!

 Gold Sponsor

-Unilever manufactures a range of home, personal care and food products that are sold throughout the world in over 190 countries.
-On any given day, 3.4 billion consumers use our products sold under many well-known brands, including Dove, Lifebuoy, Comfort, Sunlight, Axe and Knorr.
+Unilever manufactures a range of home, personal care, beauty & wellbeing, and food products that are sold throughout the world in over 190 countries.
+On any given day, 3.4 billion consumers use Unilever products sold under many well-known brands, including Dove, OMO, Axe and Knorr.

 At Procter & Gamble (P&G), we are deeply committed to ending animal testing.
 Our journey, spanning almost 50 years, is driven by scientific research, investment, and partnerships focused on developing and promoting alternatives to animal testing and New Approach Methodologies (NAMs).
 To date, P&G has invested over $495million in animal-free testing methods.
 We are proud to continue our legacy of support by sponsoring the 13th World Congress on Alternatives and Animal Use in the Life Sciences (WC13), where we will further advance our shared vision of a world without animal testing.
 We've been a consistent supporter of this important dialogue, having sponsored and contributed to all previous World Congresses on Animal Alternatives, starting with the inaugural event in 1993.